yxyu613/ai-agent-book-projects/week2/attention_visualization/README.md

 ## Tips

+- **First Time Setup**: The initial run will download the model (1~2 GB).
+GPU/MPS recommended for better performance
-- **Generate Multiple Runs**: Run the agent multiple times to compare different trajectories
+- **Generate Multiple Runs**: Run both `agent.py` and `main.py` to see different attention patterns
-- **Compare Responses**: Use the tab interface to compare how the model handles similar queries
+- **Compare Trajectories**: Use the tab interface to compare how the model handles similar queries
+- **Tool vs. No-Tool**: Compare `main.py` (with tools) vs `agent.py` (without tools) to see how tool use affects attention
-- **Analyze Patterns**: Look for attention patterns in different query types
+- **Analyze Patterns**: Look for attention focus differences in:
+  - Math calculations
+  - Knowledge queries
+  - Reasoning tasks
+  - Code generation
+  - Creative writing
+- **Frontend Auto-Discovery**: The frontend automatically detects new trajectories via the manifest file

+## Troubleshooting

+### No trajectories showing in frontend
+1. Ensure you've run either `agent.py` or `main.py` at least once
+2. Check that trajectory files exist in `frontend/public/trajectories/`
+3. Verify `manifest.json` is present and contains trajectory entries

+### Frontend not starting
+1. Ensure Node.js is installed (version 14+)
+2. Run `npm install` in the frontend directory
+3. Check for port conflicts (default port 3000)

+### Slow generation
-- **Performance**: First run downloads the model (~1-2GB).
-GPU/MPS recommended for speed.
+- First run downloads the model (1~2 GB)
+- Use GPU/MPS if available for faster generation
+- Set smaller `max_new_tokens` in test queries for quicker demos

 ## Notes